top of page

 Moshe took the bones of Yosef with him, for he firmly adjured the Children of Israel, saying, ‘Hashem will surely remember you, and you shall bring up my bones from here with you.'

 Our Sages praise Moshe for taking responsibility for the bones of Yosef.
-While everyone else was busy gathering the gold and silver of Egypt, Moshe busied himself with fulfilling the oath to Yosef that Bnai Yisroel would take his remains with them.
+While the rest of the nation was occupied with gathering the gold and silver of Egypt, Moshe busied himself with fulfilling the ancient oath made to Yosef.

-The Sages point out an additional twist for Moshe himself.
-Because Moshe ensured a proper funeral for Yosef, Hashem Himself took responsibility for Moshe’s funeral -- measure for measure.
+The Sages point out a beautiful "measure for measure" (mida k'neged mida) result: because Moshe ensured a proper burial for Yosef, Hashem Himself took responsibility for Moshe’s burial.

-Asks Rav Moshe Feinstein zt”l: If the Torah wants to highlight the nobility of Moshe’s actions, why does it mention that Yosef imposed an oath?
-The fact that there was an oath projects Moshe's effort as something he had to do and would seem to lessen the nobility of his actions.
+Rav Moshe Feinstein zt”l asks a penetrating question: If the Torah wants to highlight the nobility of Moshe’s actions, why does it mention that Yosef imposed an oath?
+Usually, an oath implies a lack of trust or a legal obligation.
+By mentioning the oath, the Torah seems to frame Moshe's effort as a duty he was forced to perform, rather than a voluntary act of chessed, which would seemingly diminish the nobility of his actions.

-Rav Moshe explains that, in truth, Yosef had no valid reason to be concerned that the people would neglecting his remains.
-Everyone owed him a big debt of gratitude for sustaining them during the famine and providing for them in Egypt.
-Arguably, if it had not been for Yosef, the Jewish People may never have survived the Egyptian exile.
+Rav Moshe explains that, in truth, Yosef had no logical reason to worry that the people would neglect his remains.
+Every member of the nation owed him a massive debt of gratitude for sustaining them during the famine and providing for them throughout the exile.
+Arguably, without Yosef’s foresight, the Jewish People may not have survived Egypt at all.

-So, why did Yosef impose an oath?
-Why did he feel it was needed?
+So, why did Yosef insist on an oath?

 Have a wonderful Shabbos!